 - Activated my Office software

-- I uninstalled the pre-installed security software and installed one of my choice
+- I uninstalled the pre-installed security software and installed one of my choices

 - I partitioned the C Drive to C and D Drives